 You only need to do one of these in your webinar to create more audience engagement.
 The more you can interact, the deeper the connection you will end up having with a virtual audience.
 When your participants experiences a better connection, they will be more open to follow-up conversations.

 Here’s to your success!

-Corena Bahr is a Consultant & Trainer helping experts at corporations and global firms deliver world-class webinars for client outreach and customer onboarding.
+Corena Bahr is a webinar expert, speaker and trainer helping experts at corporations and global firms deliver world-class webinars for client outreach and customer onboarding.
 She teaches experts how to create a human connection with a virtual audience, structure content for engagement, and how to use the “bells & whistles” of webinar platforms to drive business goals.
 Corena is also a LinkedIn Learning course author and public speaker.